ozalpozqur/altogic-auth-solid/README.md

 }
 ```

 ## Replace the AuthRedirect.jsx file with the following code:
-We use this page for verify the user's email address and Login With Magic Link Authentication.

-We will use Altogic's `altogic.auth.getAuthGrant()` function to log in with the handled token from the URL.
+In this page we use the `getAuthGrant()` method to create a new session and associated `sessionToken` for verify email or sign in with magic link.

 ```jsx
 import { A, useLocation, useNavigate, useSearchParams } from '@solidjs/router';